What Is a Pocket Listing and Why Would a Seller Use One?

 Are pocket listings legal?

-Pocket listings are not illegal, but the NAR — the largest trade organization in the country — does have a policy on how its nearly 1.5 million Realtor® members can accommodate off-market listings if a seller requests one.
+Pocket listings are not illegal, but the National Association of Realtors (NAR) — the largest trade organization in the country — does have a policy on how its nearly 1.5 million Realtor® members can accommodate off-market listings if a seller requests one.

-Under NAR’s pocket listing policy, known as the Clear Cooperation Policy and effective as of January 1, 2020, listing agents and brokers must submit a listing to the MLS within one day of marketing a property to the public.
-That includes any promotion or advertisement such as flyers, yard signs, or brokerage website displays.
+In November 2019, the NAR adopted the Clear Cooperation Policy (CCP), which directly impacts pocket listings.
+Under NAR’s pocket listing policy, which took effect on January 1, 2020, listing agents and brokers must submit a listing to the MLS within one day of marketing a property to the public.
+That includes any promotion or advertisement, such as flyers, yard signs, or brokerage website displays.

 NAR’s Board of Directors adopted this policy to avoid “misuse of various limited exposure marketing tactics” with such listings.
 The MLS requirement is intended to encourage cooperation among agents for the benefit of the consumer.